 Nevada permits electronic wills as long as they contain your electronic signature.
 Additionally, you must sign in front of two witnesses, a notary public, or the will must have some “authentication characteristic.”

-What Happens if You Die Without a Will in Las Vegas?
+What Happens If You Die Without a Will in Las Vegas?

 Below are a few examples of how the intestacy laws might play out: